MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md

 The following list describes the design choices made for this solution.

 - This solution uses a single Azure virtual network with a site-to-site VPN connection.
-The Azure virtual network hosts a single subnet that contains one server, the directory sync server that is running Azure AD Connect.
+The Azure virtual network hosts a single subnet that has one server, the directory sync server that is running Azure AD Connect.

 - On the on-premises network, a domain controller and DNS servers exist.